 - The Council has an important role to play in supporting innovation and entrepreneurship of micro and small businesses.

 - With the rise of the ‘sharing economy’, Council must plan for the associated opportunities and challenges relevant to the City of Melbourne.

-- Government should support the growth of businesses that embrace social justice and social responsibility.
+- Government should support businesses that embrace social justice and social and environmental responsibility.